 - Helping students find work after graduation

 Graduation & Transfer Rates

-Community colleges often times offer both career training courses and curriculum to help students transfer out to a 4-year college or university, that is why we include how IVC compares for both graduation and transfer rates against other community colleges in Orange and community colleges in California in total.
+Community colleges often times offer both career training courses and curriculum to help students transfer out to a 4-year college or university, that is why we include how this school compares for both graduation and transfer rates against other community colleges in Orange County and community colleges in California in total.